Harvey War Memorial Library 1921

 History

 The War Memorial Library was originally erected to commemorate those who died in service or were killed in action in World War 1.
-The Library was erected at a cost of £900, which was defrayed by local subscription after Mr. Roy Hayward initiated a campaign to raise a large sum of money towards its cost.
-Throughout three years, dances, sports days and raffling of donated items ranging from a gramophone to pumpkins raised £750 to cover the building’s cost.
+It was constructed for £900, which was defrayed by a local subscription after Mr Roy Hayward initiated a campaign to raise a large sum of money towards its cost.
+Throughout three years, dances, sports days, and raffling of donated items ranging from a gramophone to pumpkins raised £750 to cover the building’s cost.

-In 2015, the plaques were moved to the new Harvey War Memorial located opposite the Library.
+In 2015, the plaques were moved to the new Harvey War Memorial opposite the Library.

 Amenities